 Gasoline Tax: Highest in the Nation

 Californians pay an additional 68.15 cents per gallon at the pump attributable to state and local taxes and fees, which is the highest in the nation.
-California’s state excise on gasoline is 50.5 cents per gallon, the highest in the nation, and is scheduled to increase to 51.1 cents per gallon on July 1, 2021.
-According to the nonpartisan Legislative Analyst’s Office, California’s cap-and-trade auction increases the price of gasoline an additional 11 cents per gallon.
+California’s state excise on gasoline is 51.1 cents per gallon, and is scheduled to increase to 53.9 cents per gallon on July 1, 2022.
+According to the nonpartisan Legislative Analyst’s Office, California’s cap-and-trade auction increases the price of gasoline by an additional 23 cents per gallon.
 The federal excise tax on gasoline adds another 18.4 cents per gallon to the cost at the pump.